What Happened?

 • Rare cases (35+ legacy cases) no longer drop from weekly care packages

-• Only 5 active cases remain in the drop pool (Kilowatt, Revolution, Recoil, Dreams & Nightmares, Gallery)
+• Only 5 active items remain in the drop pool (Sealed Dead Hand Terminal, Sealed Genesis Terminal, Kilowatt, Revolution, Dreams & Nightmares)

 • Likely reasons: EU regulations, anti-bot measures, transition to Armory system